Dr. Sebastian Gonzales DC, DACBSP®, CSCS, MES

 – Learn more about how I work with patients in this 4 part interview on Back Pain Liberation

-When he is not working with athletes Dr. Sebastian loves to play baseball, triathlon, hike, fish, and drinking/ making coffee and spend time with friends.
+When he is not working with athletes Dr. Sebastian loves to par take in his adult baseball league, auto restoration, and being outdoors.

-Doctor of Chiropractic (Sports Medicine Emphasis) Kinesiology With Emphasis in Exercise Science
+Doctor of Chiropractic (Sports Medicine Emphasis) Kinesiology With Emphasis in Exercise Science.
+Medical Exercise Specialist

 Dr. Costantino joined Performance Place Sports Care in 2020 and has been a great addition for our team and our patients.